kr0niker/ml/mlassignment.md

 ========================================================
 Summary
 =======================================
 we have managed to build a model predicting a quality of an excersise basing on the data of the sensors.
 The overall accuradcy is around 80%.
 We believe that we can improve it but commit this version due to the shortage of time.
+On the test set (in the submission phase) the model got 19 out of 20 correctly, so, I decided not to tune it more.

 Task